Looks like your cart is empty. Compare Travel Backpacks

 First, fill a large sink or bathtub with cool to lukewarm water.
 By not using hot water, you’ll avoid burning yourself or damaging your pack.

-Once your bag is dry, treat the zippers to keep them running smoothly.
+Once your bag is dry, you can treat the zippers to keep them running smoothly.
 A non-greasy, non-staining silicone spray will help lubricate the zippers and keep them from rusting.
 The helpful users at Ask Metafilter recommend using paraffin wax, powdered graphite, or even a crayon to keep zippers running smoothly.

 Wiping down your bag after a trip is always a good idea, but you shouldn’t do a full wash too often.
 Once or twice per year is plenty.
 Excessive washing can damage the bag and wear away its day-to-day water resistance.